RFA Bishopdale

-After repairs, Bishopdale spent the final months of the war at Morotai refuelling Australian and US vessels, before sailing to Subic Bay and then Hong Kong after the surrender of Japan.
-She returned to the UK in early 1946, and spent the post war years sailing between her posts in the Pacific and the Caribbean, supporting fleet operations.
-On 8 October 1959 she was laid up at Devonport Dockyard, and on 18 November 1969 was put on the Disposal List.
+After repairs, Bishopdale spent the final months of the war at Morotai, refueling Australian and US vessels, before sailing to Subic Bay and then Hong Kong after the surrender of Japan.
+She returned to the UK in early 1946 and spent the post war years sailing between her posts in the Pacific and the Caribbean, supporting fleet operations.
+On 8 October 1959, she was laid up at Devonport Dockyard, and on 18 November 1969 was placed on the Disposal List.
 She was offered for sale on 22 November 1969 and again on 29 November 1969, and was sold to a Spanish breaker on 28 January 1970.
-She left Devonport for the last time on 11 February 1970, under tow for the breakers, and arrived at Bilbao on 17 February for scrapping by Luis Arbulu Arana (Hierros Ardes).
+She left Devonport for the last time on 11 February 1970 under tow for the breakers, and arrived at Bilbao on 17 February for scrapping by Luis Arbulu Arana (Hierros Ardes).